15 Warning Signs You’re Dealing with a Toxic Person

 Home » Relationship Habits » 15 Warning Signs You’re Dealing with a Toxic Person

-Perhaps you’ve experienced having that one fake friend who, when things are going well with your life, makes you feel like you’re still not good enough by pointing out your flaws instead affirming your success (for instance, someone who has a perpetual “crabs in a bucket mentality”).
+Perhaps you’ve experienced having that one fake friend who, when things are going well with your life, makes you feel like you’re still not good enough by pointing out your flaws instead of affirming your success (for instance, someone who has a perpetual “crabs in a bucket mentality).

 15 Signs a Person is Toxic to Your Life

-1. You or others are blamed for the negative feelings and circumstances in their life.
+1. You or others are blamed for their negative feelings and circumstances.

-Toxic people tend to project their feelings of inadequacy or insecurity towards the people closest to them rather than be accountable for these emotions.
-For example, someone who is in a bad mood but won’t own their feelings or take responsibility for them may turn to you and say, “You’re sure in a bad mood today,” which will probably leave you confused.
+Toxic people tend to project their feelings of inadequacy or insecurity toward the people closest to them rather than be accountable for these emotions.
+For example, someone in a bad mood but won’t own their feelings or take responsibility for them may turn to you and say, “You’re sure in a bad mood today,” which will probably leave you confused.

 2. You are wrong and they are right all the time.

-When someone in your life does not admit mistakes and insists that you are wrong all the time, it’s likely that you’re dealing with a toxic person.
+When someone in your life does not admit mistakes and insists that you are wrong all the time, you’re likely dealing with a toxic person.

 3. They disregard your boundaries.

-It does not matter if you’ve requested that they stop behaving a certain way—a toxic person will continue to behave in a way that violates your wishes.
-Toxic people will also expect you to come through for them regardless of the time of day and your own personal circumstance.
-It’s almost impossible to build a positive, supportive relationship with people who disregard your boundaries and don’t even recognize when they’re walking all over you.
+It does not matter if you’ve requested that they stop behaving a certain way—a toxic person will continue to act in a way that violates your wishes.
+Toxic people will also expect you to come through for them regardless of the time of day and your circumstance.
+Building a positive, supportive relationship with people who disregard your boundaries and don’t even recognize when they’re walking all over you is almost impossible.

 4. They are habitually dishonest.

-Toxic people are known for their constant lies, even if they are about the smallest things.
-This could be a matter of exaggerating the facts of a story or truly making something up, a common manipulative tactic used by gaslighters.
+Toxic people are known for their constant lies, even about the smallest things.
+They could exaggerate the facts of a story or truly make something up, a common manipulative tactic used by gaslighters.

 5. They don’t apologize.

 Even if they are wrong, toxic people will usually not apologize.
-On instances when toxic people do apologize, it’s usually a calculated move to manipulate you to give them what they want.
-They always feel like they have to be right, no matter what, and will change the information in order to be right, or blame other people.
+In instances when toxic people do apologize, it’s usually a calculated move to manipulate you to give them what they want.
+They always feel like they have to be correct, no matter what, and will change the information to be right or blame other people.

-For more tips on how to deal with this, check out this post on how to handle ungrateful people.
+For more tips on dealing with a specific type of toxic person, check out this post on handling ungrateful people.

 6. They revel in being victims.